Thursday, February 26, 2009

 4:00 am 12/24/04

 A man in his early fifties, about my own age, stood at the door.
 He was wearing tennis shoes, jeans, a field jacket and sock hat.
-His glasses were frosted and his pale white hands with reddened knuckles attested to the fact that he wore no gloves.
+His glasses were frosted and his pale white hands and reddened knuckles attested to the fact that he wore no gloves.

 My son heard his voice and came into the living room to sit and listen, and to watch, just in case.